qiuyue1993/Notes/CVPR_2019/Interesting Papers in CVPR 2019.md

 #### Comments
 - What is multi-headed attention?
 - What is the relationship between main and adaptation loss
+- Learned gradient projection is new for me
+- How to use the other sources may be a good future work

 ### MUREL Multimodal Relational Reasoning for Visual Question Answering